 To diagnose heart disease, your doctor will perform a series of tests and evaluations.
 They may also use some of these tests to screen you for heart disease before you develop noticeable symptoms.

-Signs of a possible heart problem can include:
+Symptoms of a heart problem can include:

-- a slow or fast heartbeat
+- slow or fast heartbeat

-- chest discomfort
+- chest tightness